What Happens When Someone Breaks A Rule?

 When a minor violation occurs, a staff member will complete an incident report and submit the report to the Director of Residence Life or his/her designee.
 The Director or his/her designee will either send a warning letter or a letter to request a meeting with the person who committed the violation.
 Often on the first offence the student will receive a written or verbal warning.
 If another violation occurs, the Director of Residence Life or his/her designee will meet with the student and may assign sanctions.
 A sanction may be a community service project.
 Should a student continue to violate the policies, the student may be placed on probation or removed from the halls.

-When a major violation occurs, a staff member will complete an incident report and submit the report to the Assistant Director of Residence Life or his/her designee.
-If the student is found in violation, then the Director or his/her designee will assign appropriate sanctions.
-In the case of a drug or alcohol violation, students will be removed and/or receive community service which might include a six-hour drug and alcohol education class, and if the student is under 21 years of age, a letter may be sent to the student's parents or guardians.
+When a major violation occurs, a staff member will complete an incident report and submit the report to the Director of Residence Life or his/her designee.
+Should the student be found in violation, then the Director or his/her designee will assign appropriate sanctions.
+In the case of a drug or alcohol violation, students will be removed and/or receive community service which might include a drug and alcohol education class, and if the student is under 21 years of age, a letter may be sent to the student's parents or guardians.
 The student will also be placed on residence hall probation.

 For second major violators, or multiple minor violators, students meet with the Director of Residence Life and may be removed or placed on probation and assigned community service hours.